ipcampbell12/ipcampbell12/README.md

 -->

-🔭 I’m currently working on building a Flask REST API for a gradebook application I am developing.
-I'm almost done!
-After I've finished the backend, I plan on using React to develop the frontend.
+🔭 I’m currently working on building a gradebook application using python Flask, React and Material UI

-🧐 I'm learning Flask, React, data structures and algorithms, and version control with gituhb
+🧐 I'm learning Flask, React, and data structures and algorithms

 ❓ Ask me about my previous projects.
 See some of the pins below!